trialsnet-project/trialsnet-project.github.io/_pages/open-call.md

 TrialsNet is giving the opportunity to the applicants of the Open Call to participate through two different options:
 {: .text-justify}
-- **Option 1**: New use case(s) and field trials supported by one or more TrialsNet infrastructures in terms of platforms and network solutions, OR improvement of its use case(s) by the integration of software applications, features, devices, new users, and datasets.
+- **Option 1**: New use case(s) and field trials supported by one or more TrialsNet infrastructures in terms of platforms and network solutions, **or** improvement of its use case(s) by the integration of software applications, features, devices, new users, and datasets.
 {: .text-justify}
 - **Option 2**: New use case(s) leveraging on new additional field trials infrastructures such as experimental, private, and/or commercial network deployments.
 {: .text-justify}